Fin-Fur-Feather/wp-weather-widget/README.md

 ### Step 4: Save and View

 Click **Save** and visit your website to see the weather widget in action!

+## Dark Mode

+The widget includes a built-in dark mode feature:

+- **Frontend Widget**: A toggle button appears on pages with the weather widget
+- **Admin Dashboard Widget**: A toggle appears at the top of the dashboard widget
+- **Automatic Persistence**: Your dark mode preference is saved in localStorage
+- **Smooth Transitions**: Colors transition smoothly between light and dark modes

+To toggle dark mode, simply click the 🌙 Dark Mode button that appears with the widget.

 ## Admin Dashboard Widget